My Generator is Producing No Voltage with No Load.

 If your generator does not have a PMG system, (Generally the PMG is attached to the rear of the alternator rotor and protrudes in its own protective case) then it is almost certainly a self-excited alternator.
 These rely on the residual magnetism of the alternator, left from it being run previously, to build up its initial voltage.

-Generator has Low voltage on one phase, 400V, 3 Phase Alternator, how to test it? how to fix it?
+How to Test and Fix a Generator that has Low voltage on one phase, 400V, 3 Phase Alternator

 Before starting this section, ensure that the warnings and suggestions in the general alternator voltage fault finding section and your alternator manual have been followed.

-How to Fix High or Low 3 Phase or Single Phase Alternator Voltage Problem?
-How to pinpoint a voltage problem?
+How to Fix High or Low 3 Phase or Single Phase Alternator Voltage Problem

 You can fix and diagnose a problem with an alternator with careful diagnosis, using a multi-meter and / or an insulation tester, like a Megger.